-- 1 white or yellow onion quartered
+- 1 yellow onion quartered

-- 2 quarts low sodium vegetable broth I like Pacific Foods Low-Sodium Vegetable Broth
+- 2 quarts low-sodium vegetable broth I like Pacific Foods Low-Sodium Vegetable Broth

-- 1/4 cup low sodium tamari
+- 1/4 cup low-sodium tamari

-- 1 tbsp organic turbinado sugar
+- 1 tbsp organic turbinado sugar or other desired sweetener

-Optional Additional Ingredients (the more, the better)
+Optional Additional Ingredients (the more, the better!)

-- 1 zucchini washed and sliced thin or spiralized
+- 1 zucchini washed and spiralized

-- 1 carrot washed and sliced thin or spiralized
+- 1 carrot washed and spiralized

-- 1/4 head purple cabbage sliced into thin slivers
+- 1/4 head purple cabbage julienned

-Herbs and Spices to Add (optional, but highly recommended)
+Herbs & Spices (optional, but highly recommended)

 - 1 bunch fresh mint washed, destemmed and torn

-- 1 jalapeno washed and sliced thin
+- 1 jalapeno washed, deseeded and sliced thin

 - 2 limes washed and quartered